SCgeeker/ActObj2014/index-NTNU.md

  + What are quantitative and qualitative aspects of compounds/constituents?

 >- Data science approach
- + Search engine for multipe databases (Corpus, Mega studies, ...)
+ + Search engine for linguistic and psychological databases (Corpus, Mega studies, ...)
  + Toolbox to design a word processing study

 ---